 Basically, to ensure that your rubbish bin will not be rejected, do not place unacceptable items in your bin or beside your waste bin.
 Local council’s unacceptable rubbish items are the following and not limited to:

 - Car parts

 - Food and general waste

 Everyone is encouraged to reduce the amount of waste produced and always make it a habit to reuse and recycle items as much as possible.
-If we divert our waste from our landfills, we are reducing greenhouse gas emissions, conserving our natural resources and reducing energy and water use.
+If we divert our waste from our landfills, we reduce greenhouse gas emissions, conserving our natural resources and reducing energy and water use.

 We are not only committed in our work as professional and responsible rubbish removalists, but we are also dedicated to keeping our community and the environment clean, safe and healthy.
-Don’t stress yourself with rubbish removal, we can do the job for you anytime.
+Don’t worry about rubbish removal; we can do the job for you anytime.

-Paul’s Rubbish Removal is an EPA-compliant rubbish removalists provider who can manage all types of waste and rubbish problems.
+Paul’s Rubbish Removal is an EPA-compliant rubbish removalist provider that can manage all types of waste and rubbish problems.
 If you are looking for environmentally friendly rubbish removalists, call us on 0407 125 125.
 We are available 24/7 across Sydney.